aarhusstadsarkiv/stadsarkiv-client/README.md

 These files and dirs should be placed in the directory where you run the module from - otherwise they will be ignored.

-If the `--config` option is not used, the module will look for the above files and dirs in the folder `local`.
+If the `--config` option is not used, the module will look for the above files and dirs in the folder `local` if the folder exists.
+If the `local` does not exist, the module will use built-in defaults.

 ## Run on server